Tenerife is the largest of the Canary Islands, with a total number of inhabitants of 898,680 at the last census taken in 2013

-Many expats live in Tenerife including French, German, Russian and Italians; the largest expat population however is that of the British, with 45,000 nationals residing there.
+Many expats live in Tenerife, including French, German, Russian, and Italians; the largest expat population is that of the British, with 45,000 nationals residing there.

 Retirement planning – QROPS in Tenerife

 If you are thinking about retiring to Tenerife, you need to be sure that you can afford to do so.
-It is important therefore that you have a proper understanding of your options in terms of retirement planning.
+Therefore, you must have a proper understanding of your options in terms of retirement planning.

 - Up to 30% of your pension fund can be taken as a lump sum on retirement.

 - You can invest your pension and take income and benefits in a currency of your choice.

 - Income from your pension can be taken either by drawdown, a fixed annuity, or a combination of both.